Medical Policy: 02.04.50

 American College of Medical Genetics and Genomics issued a policy statement regarding the use of genomic testing that recommends testing be considered in phenotypically affected individual when:

-For individuals who have multiple unexplained congenital anomalies or a neurodevelopment phenotype who receive whole exome sequencing (WES), the evidence includes large case series and a within subject comparison.
-Patients who have multiple congenital anomalies or a neurodevelopment disorder with a suspected genetic etiology, but the specific alteration is unclear or unidentified by a standard clinical workup, may be left without a clinical diagnosis of their disorder, despite a lengthy clinical workup.
-For a portion of these patients, WES may return a likely pathogenic variant.
-Several large and smaller series have reported diagnostic yields of WES ranging from 25% to 60%, depending on the individual’s age, phenotype, and previous workup.
-One comparative study found a 44% increase in yield compared with standard testing strategies.
-Many of the studies have also reported changes in patient management, including medication changes, discontinuation of or additional testing, ending the diagnostic odyssey and family planning.
+For individuals who have multiple unexplained congenital anomalies or a neurodevelopment phenotype who receive whole exome sequencing (WES), the evidence includes case series.
+Patients who have multiple congenital anomalies or a neurodevelopment disorder with a suspected genetic etiology, but the specific alteration is unclear or unidentified by a standard clinical workup (chromosomal microarray analysis, chromosomal karyotype, fluorescence in situ hybridization (FISH), metabolic testing, imaging, single gene tests, referrals to other specialists), may be left without a clinical diagnosis of their disorder, despite a lengthy clinical workup.
+These case series have reported diagnostic yields of WES ranging from 25% to 60%, depending on the individual’s age, phenotype, and previous workup.
+Comparative studies have reported an increase in diagnostic yield compared with standard testing strategies.
+Thus, for individuals who have a suspected genetic etiology but for whom the specific genetic alteration is unclear or unidentified by standard clinical work-up, WES may return a likely pathogenic variant.
+A genetic diagnosis for these patients is reported to change management, including medication changes, discontinuation of or additional testing, ending the diagnostic odyssey and family planning.
 The evidence is sufficient to determine that this testing results in meaningful improvement in the net health outcome for multiple congenital anomalies and neurodevelopmental disorders.

 Epilepsy is a common neurological disorder affecting 1-1.5% of the world’s population and is more commonly diagnosed in children than adults.
 Epilepsy is often accompanied by cognitive and developmental delay.
 A detailed family history is mandatory as a family history of seizures may suggest a dominantly inherited epileptic disorder.
 If a genetic disorder is suspected as the cause of epilepsy or seizure disorder a timely diagnosis may reduce overall cost, limit the diagnostic odyssey, improve prognostication and lead to targeted therapy.
 Genetic counseling should be available to these patients, and the genetic evaluation should be undertaken at a tertiary level of care.
 Generally, genetic testing is not recommended in drug responsive epilepsy/seizure disorder or at epilepsy/seizure onset, although genomic hybridization (CHG – karyotype, FISH, CMA) and single gene sequencing can be used as first tier evaluation of patients with global developmental delay, which is a population that is at higher risk of epilepsy/seizure disorders.